filecoin-project/slate/README.md

 - You must create a `.env` file if you want to work on the service.
 - You don't need one if you work on the system.
+- Resource URIs are optional if you want to use another server for uploads.

 ```
 POSTGRES_ADMIN_PASSWORD=XXX